Sendbird vs. Twilio

 Sendbird Chat vs Twilio Conversations: feature comparison

-The purpose of this comparison is to help you make a more informed decision when it comes to choosing a solution to implement in-app and web chat.
+The purpose of this comparison is to help you make a more informed decision when it comes to choosing the best chat API for your project.
 We’ll cover a set of topics we think are essential to ask of any technology that helps you deliver chat experiences.

 Note: This comparison was created based on documentation and resources freely available online from Sendbird and Twilio.
 The content was last updated on 9 Feb 2023 for Sendbird Chat, and on 10 Feb 2023 for Twilio Conversations.
 Be sure to double-check everything before you make any decisions.
 If you do find anything incorrect or out of date, then please let us know.